meganr28/null-collision-volumes-cuda/README.md

 - `Iteration Count`: 20
 - `Ray Depth`: 1
 - `Resolution`: 800 x 800

-For testing, we turned GUI rendering off (this took about 20 ms of render time).
-We wrapped the call to our `fullVolPathtrace` function with a call to our `PerformanceTimer` class's functions `startGpuTimer` and `endGpuTimer`.
-We recorded the average rendering time over
-20 iterations.

 #### Unidirectional, Next-Event Estimation (NEE), and Uni + NEE MIS